geoffmazeroff/shamazon/ProjectPlan.md

 - Handle product ID being absent from query string
 - Handle product ID not being found in the product list
 - Sort header returns by rating; add text on page to mention this
+- Address any compiler warnings or other IDE suggestions
+- Decision: Skip step of handling missing field values on product details page; missing information shows as blank which is good enough for MVP
+- Add try-catch logic around repository calls in page models; improve logging related to those exceptions